virmaior/zakkun-the-wyze/README.md

 The default directory is not able to run cgi-bin code in these distributions.
 Instead, the cgi-bin files need to go to `/usr/lib/cgi-bin`

 # Histogram

 Using JavaScript canvas functionality the za-miru.js code now shrinks down the images and lowers their quality in the background to compare them.
 By shrinking them and lowering the quality, the amount of noise is going to down.
 It then makes an array of these and uses the second-largest value to determine a histogram threshold.
 This will let the end user find places where the image has changed between frames.
-(The histogram functionality assumes 3 images / minute).
+(The histogram functionality assumes 4 images / minute).
+The 1/9th section of the image with the highest difference is overlayed in semi-transparent blue.

 # General Limitations

-I provide no warranty of any kind.
+This system has no warranty of any kind.
 My expertise in bash scripting is rather poor, and I haven't tested this on any systems but my own.